Unbreakable (film): Production

 Shyamalan and cinematographer Eduardo Serra chose several camera angles to simulate the look of a comic book panel.
 Various visual narrative motifs were also applied.
 Several scenes relating to the Mr. Glass character involve glass.
 As a newborn, he is primarily seen reflected in mirrors, and as a young child, he is seen reflected in a blank TV screen.
 When he leaves his calling card on the windshield of David Dunn's car, he is reflected in a glass frame in his art gallery.
 Jackson requested his walking stick be made of glass to make his character more menacing.
-Using purple as Mr. Glass' color to David Dunn's green was also Jackson's idea.
-Mr. Glass' wig was modeled after Afro-American statesman Frederick Douglass.
+Using purple as Mr. Glass's color to David Dunn's green was also Jackson's idea.
+Mr. Glass's wig was modeled after Afro-American statesman Frederick Douglass.
 As he does in his other films, Shyamalan makes a cameo appearance; he plays a man David suspects of dealing drugs inside the stadium.

 Shyamalan said that he wanted to market Unbreakable as a comic book movie, but Disney—which had not yet bought Marvel Comics—preferred to advertise it as a supernatural thriller like The Sixth Sense.
 More than 15 minutes of footage was deleted during post-production of Unbreakable.
 These scenes are available on the DVD release.

-Willis and Jackson had previously worked together on Die Hard with a Vengeance, Pulp Fiction, and Loaded Weapon 1.

 Soundtrack

 James Newton Howard was approached by Shyamalan to work on Unbreakable immediately after scoring The Sixth Sense.
-"He sat there and storyboarded the whole movie for me", Howard said.
-"I've never had a director do that for me."
-Shyamalan wanted a "singularity" tone for the music.
-"He wanted something that was very different, very distinctive, that immediately evoked the movie when people heard it," Howard explained.
-Howard and Shyamalan chose to simplify the score, and minimized the number of instruments (strings, trumpets and piano), with limited orchestrations.
 It was recorded at AIR Studios Lyndhurst Hall, a converted church in London.
-"You could have recorded the same music in a studio in Los Angeles, and it would have been great, but there is something about the sound of that church studio," Howard remarked.
-"It's definitely more misterioso."